wesql/wescale/tools/rowlog/rowlog.md

 Initial version is for unsharded keyspaces but can be easily extended for sharded.

-Another possible enhancement is to also stream the events to the _vt.vreplication table so that we can track the source gtid positions related to the sql applied on the target.
-However this requires changes in vreplication: currently the sidecar _vt database is not streamed.
+Another possible enhancement is to also stream the events to the mysql.vreplication table so that we can track the source gtid positions related to the sql applied on the target.
+However this requires changes in vreplication: currently the sidecarmysqldatabase is not streamed.